Talimali Band of Apalachee Indians

 The Talimali Band of Apalachee Indians is one of several cultural heritage organizations of individuals who identify as descendants of the Apalachee people.
-The historical Apalachee were a Muskogean language-speaking tribe who lived at the Florida-Georgia border north of the Gulf of Mexico until the beginning of the 18th century.
+The historical Apalachee were a Muskogean language–speaking tribe who lived at the Florida-Georgia border north of the Gulf of Mexico until the beginning of the 18th century.

-The Talimali Band of Apalachee Indians is one of more than 517 unrecognized organizations.
+The Talimali Band of Apalachee Indians is one of more than 400 unrecognized tribes.
 This organization is neither a federally recognized tribe nor a state-recognized tribe.

 They were previously called the Apalachee Indians of Louisiana.
 About 300 people belong to this organization.

 Nonprofit organizations

 In 1995, the Talimali Band of Apalachee Indians organized as a 501(c)(3) nonprofit organization, based in Pineville, Louisiana.

 Arthur R. Bennett was the organization's principal officer.
 Zina Lee Spears served as the organization's registered agent.
 Arthur R. Bennett currently leads the organization.

 There is also the Apalachee Indians Talimali Band, formed by Troy Kerry in 2019, based in Stonewall, Louisiana.
 Kerry registered this group as a 501(c)(3) nonprofit with the EIN of 84-3710212 in 2019.
 This newer organization tried and failed to gain state recognition from Louisiana in 2022.